Frequently Asked Questions

 A: If you can commit time and discipline, are self-motivated and have access to the Internet, then online learning puts high quality courses at your command.
 If you want to learn more about online learning, view the Distance Learning Student Orientation.

 A: Registration procedures depend on your student status (degree or non-degree seeking student; new or continuing student.)
 Non-degree (non-matriculated) students register through the Transfer and Lifelong Learning Center (TLLC).
 Select the registration link provided to the left for complete details and direct links to the necessary instructions and forms.
 Degree (matriculated) students register for distance learning courses following their respective college/program procedures.
-Additional information is available via your program coordinator.
+Additional information is available via your program coordinator and reviewed within the Online Student Orientation.

-A: If you are a non-degree seeking student, academic advising questions can be directed to the Transfer and Lifelong Learning Center via email to: firstname.lastname@example.org or by calling 513-556-2247.
+A: If you are a non-degree seeking student, academic advising questions can be directed to the Transfer and Lifelong Learning Center via email to: email@example.com or by calling 513-556-2247.
 Degree seeking distance learners should contact their respective college/ program advisor for assistance.
-If you have a specific question regarding a Distance Learning program, please contact the program coordinator for more information.
+If you have a specific question regarding a Distance Learning program, please contact the program coordinator and/or the Student Resources page for more information.

 Q: An online course I am interested in has a day/time noted in the online schedule of classes.
 What does this mean?